:: previous – You Know I Still Love You

 My phone chimes.
 Emilian.

 Did you know the Titanic received multiple warnings about icebergs before it struck one?
-Imagine travelling across the ocean with your life in the hands of people you cannot trust.
+Imagine traveling across the ocean with your life in the hands of people you cannot trust.

 That’s a weird fact, considering I’m on a huge yacht right now.

-I learned that in an Earth Studies course.
+I learned that in Earth Studies.
 Strange place.

 Ugh, what will I text back though?
 I don’t want to sound stupid…